 Conclusions

 Repeat the following after me: If I change my personality on my resume to get a certain job, I will have to become that personality.
-After awhile, I will begin to stop acting like my true self, and I will be chasing someone else’
+After awhile, I will begin to stop acting like my true self, and I will be chasing someone else’s goals instead of my own.
+This process will make me miserable and hate my job.

 It’s totally logical.
 First you lie to your potential employer, then you put on an act until you can’t stand it anymore.
 It’s a vicious cycle.
 The only way out is to be honest with what you want.
 Your job search may be far more restrictive, but I guarantee you that the potential results will be far more closely aligned with who you are.